Canadian Government 101

 PROVINCIAL AND TERRITORIAL

 The good news is that the Provincial electoral process is very similar to the Federal process.
 A province is divided geographically based on districts (AKA ridings) each with their own elected representative.
-In Ontario, there are currently 107 seats, but by the time the provincial elections get started this summer, there will be 124 seats up for grabs.
 In Ontario, each riding is represented by one elected Member of the Provincial Parliament (MPP).
 But representatives are called different things in different provinces and territories.
 In B.C., they’re called Members of Legislative Assembly (MLA).

 The leader of the political party* with the most elected MPPs (or MLAs, etc.) becomes the premier of the province.
 Just as with the federal system, this may result in majority governments or minority governments depending on how many seats the largest political party wins.